 When purchasing a microscope it is important that you know what type of microscope you are looking for.

-•The only real advantage to the flat field scope is in its very high resolution and magnification capabilities.
+•The only real advantage to the compound microscope is in its very high resolution and magnification capabilities.

-• This scope is also known as a Compound microscope.
-A typical flat field looks like the instrument shown below.
+• This microscope is also known as a Flat field microscope.

 Stereo and Stereo Zoom